olivier-norture/toy-sale/doc/restitution_by_ref.md

 ## Bug Fixes
 - Fixed a fatal error on the restitution page when searching for a participant.
 The `Bill` object was created with no arguments, which is not allowed.
 - Fixed a fatal error on the restitution page when an inactive bill was loaded.
 Added a defensive check to prevent calling a method on a null object.
+- Fixed a bug on the restitution page when printing.
+An incorrect constructor call for the `Bill` object was causing an "inactive bill" error.